bazsimarkus/eyetool/README.md

 ## Used tools and technologies

-• Android Camera API for capturing and returning images as Bitmap (URI, External Storage Persistent Photo Storage)
+ - Android Camera API for capturing and returning images as Bitmap (URI, External Storage Persistent Photo Storage)
-• Runtime permissions to use the camera at a higher API level
+ - Runtime permissions to use the camera at a higher API level
-• SharedPreferences Activities to permanently save measurement results
+ - SharedPreferences Activities to permanently save measurement results
-• Android Send Intent for social sharing.
+ - Android Send Intent for social sharing
-• Translucent statusbar in every Activity, depending on the API
+ - Translucent statusbar in every Activity, depending on the API
-• Touch-based, multilayer ImageView drawing
+ - Touch-based, multilayer ImageView drawing
-• Intuitive UX experience, universal RelativeLayout on all devices
+ - Intuitive UX experience, universal RelativeLayout on all devices

 ## Difficulties during development
 My biggest problem was with older smartphones, especially with Samsung ones.
 When tested on these devices, the app ran out of heap very quickly, leading to crashes in the application.
 This was solved by finishing unused Activities and better memory management.
 (I also set heap-large in the Manifest file) There were also problems with different sizes of photos and UIs on screens of different sizes, which I could eliminate with RelativeLayout.
 The Intents are only capable of transferring up to 500KB, so I had to solve the storage of photos in External Storage, and then the URI of the images are transferred to the Intents.